 Cardiovascular technicians, or cardiovascular technologists, assist doctors in the diagnosis and treatment of ailments pertaining to the heart, blood, arteries and veins.
-Some cardiovascular technicians have an associate's degree from a 2-year college, but a 4-year degree is increasingly becoming the norm.
-A bachelor's degree in cardiovascular technology typically takes four years to complete.
+Four year cardiovascular technology bachelor's programs offer extensive training in this field.
 The first two years introduce students to concepts and practices in health science.
 The remaining two years are devoted to the study of one of three major specializations in cardiovascular technology: invasive cardiology, non-invasive cardiology and echocardiography.

 Training for cardiovascular technicians begins with general courses in allied health.
 Upper level classes involve specialized topics, including: